How to determine if you have a 32-bit or 64-bit CPU

-As seen in the above chart all of the most recent Mac computers are 64-bit processors.
+The table above shows that all the most recent Mac computers are 64-bit processors.

-On the Linux operating system, access the command line interface and enter the following command.
+Access the command line interface on the Linux operating system, and enter the following command.

 grep flags /proc/cpuinfo

-Look for lm in the command output.
+Look for "lm" in the command output.
 If lm is found in the output, then the CPU is 64-bit.
 If you don't see lm or see i386, i486, i586, or i686 in the output, then the CPU is 32-bit.
-Below is an example output of the above line with lm in the information.
+Below is an example output of the command above with lm in the information.

 flags : fpu vme de pse tsc msr pae mce cx8 apic sep mtrr pge mca cmov pat pse36 clflush dts acpi mmx fxsr sse sse2 ss ht tm pbe syscall nx lm constant_tsc arch_perfmon pebs bts rep_good pni monitor ds_cpl est tm2 ssse3 cx16 xtpr sse4_1 lahf_lm

-This command would give you output similar to the example output below.
+The command above displays an output similar to the example output below.